 Have you ever taken a look at a multi-country online shop?
 Take IKEA as a sample:

-Is there a solution to this problem, disregarding the abyss of decision making in Brussels?
+Is there a solution to this problem, disregarding the abyss of decision-making in Brussels?
 European legislators and politicians are working on the legal problems in copyright and VAT in the Digital Single Market, but the core problem isn’t mentioned much.

 Graphs and Surface

-You need to be as careful organizing your products in your online shop as you are in the physical shop – chewing gum by the cashier and so forth.
-The thing is, that in the EU, every online shop needs to be flexible and adapt to national priorities and wishes.
+You need to be as careful organizing your products in your online shop as you are in the physical shop – chewing gum by the cashier, and so forth.
+The thing is that in the EU every online shop needs to be flexible and adapt to national priorities and wishes.
 What you need to do is carefully handcraft your product descriptions to make sure key words in each language are activated through search.

-You will find more information at www.coreon.com.
+You will find more information on the Coreon website.